-What is one of the fastest growing money-making ventures in the US today?
+What is one of the fastest growing industries in the US?

 No, not the Iraq war- guess again.

 How about the growing prison construction and management industry?
 But that wouldn't make too much sense given the fact that throughout the 1990's the profitability of prisons plummeted due to the creation of prison and rehab alternatives for those convicted of crimes (many positive programs that have helped reshpae individual's lives much more than a simple prison cell).

 Despite that decline prisons are one of the fastest growing industries in the US- how so?
 Immigration detention growth.
 ICE is consistently raising the number of detention centers and beds in exisitng centers creating a major industry around the detention and destruction of families.
 Some might say- so what?